JohnGoldInc/ErrorUnit.Logger_log4net/README.md

 http://johngoldinc.com/Help/html/T_ErrorUnit_Interfaces_ILogger.htm

-Partially complete, can log errors but can not read them, GetErrorUnitJson does not work yet, as no Appenders are loaded.
+Partially complete, can log errors but can not read them, GetErrorUnitJson does not work yet, as no Appenders are enumerated in ErrorUnitLogger.cs line 37 `Parallel.ForEach(log4net_Logger.Appenders.Cast<log4net.Appender.IAppender>(), appender =>`

 Here is the Log file, not seeing an issue:
 ~~~~